echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/vitaminB5.md

-# Vitamin B5
+# Vitamin B5 (Pantothenic acid)
 Vitamin B5 or Pantothenic acid is a water-soluble vitamin from the B-complex family.
-Vitamin B-complex is required to make adenine triphosphate (ATP), the cell's form energy.
-It's main function is in coenzyme A (CoA) synthesis.
+Vitamin B-complex's main function is protein, fat, and carbohydrate metabolism and produce adenosine triphosphate (ATP), the energy form used by all cells in the body.
+The main function of Vitamin B5 is coenzyme A (CoA) formation.

-## Absorption
+## Metabolism
-Vitamin B3 is absorbed in the small intestine.
-Absorption is less efficient at higher concentrations of intake.
+- 50% of Vitamin B5 is absorbed if the gut is healthy.

+Vitamin B5 absorption is enhanced by:
+- Fiber;
+- No smoking;
+- Organic food;
+- Prebiotics food;
+- Probiotics food;
+- Reduced alcohol;
+- Reduced antibiotics;
+- Reduced synthetic supplements;
+- Reduced sugars;
+- Stress management.

-Vitamin B3 absorption requires: vitamin B-complex.
+Vitamin B5 absorption requires:
+- Healthy gut;
+- Vitamin B-complex.

-Vitamin B3 absorption is impaired by: vitamin B-complex deficiency, high vitamin B7 intake, caffeine, alcohol, stress, antibiotics, and insecticide.
+Vitamin B5 absorption is impaired by:
-Excess vitamin B5 is eliminated through urine.
+- Alcohol;
+- Antibiotics;
+- Excess sugars;
+- Low fiber;
+- Processed food;
+- Synthetic supplements;
+- Stress;
+- Tobacco;
+- Vitamin B7 supplements.

 ## Functions
 - Amino acid metabolism;